 Are you available to consult or present?

 YES!
-I am a working public school SLP, so there are some limitations on my availability, but I have taken a part-time position so I will be available for presentations and consults.
-At this time I am working on consulting primarily with staff, not regarding specific students.
-Please see the SpeechTechie Services page and contact me for logistics at email@example.com.
+I am a working SLP, so there are some limitations on my availability, but I have taken a part-time position so I will be available for presentations and consults.
+Please see the SpeechTechie Services page and contact me for logistics at firstname.lastname@example.org.

 I have a student who (insert description here)...what would you recommend?

-Unfortunately, I cannot help with this kind of question.
+I cannot help with this kind of question via email.
 What this question is asking for is a consultation, and without my having some contact with that student, or a relationship with you personally, it would not be ethical for me to make specific recommendations.
-Please, however, use SpeechTechie and TherapyApp411 as what they are intended to be, a compendium of resources for you to consider and evaluate as they may apply to your specific cases.
+Please, however, use SpeechTechie as what it is intended to be, a compendium of resources for you to consider and evaluate as they may apply to your specific cases.